Tarsila do Amaral

 Tarsila de Aguiar do Amaral ([taʁˈsilɐ du ɐmaˈɾaw]; 1 September 1886 – 17 January 1973) was a Brazilian painter, draftswoman, and translator.
 She is considered one of the leading Latin American modernist artists, and is regarded as the painter who best achieved Brazilian aspirations for nationalistic expression in a modern style.
 As a member of the Grupo dos Cinco, Tarsila is also considered a major influence in the modern art movement in Brazil, alongside Anita Malfatti, Menotti Del Picchia, Mário de Andrade, and Oswald de Andrade.
 She was instrumental in the formation of the aesthetic movement, Antropofagia (1928–1929); in fact, Tarsila was the one with her celebrated painting, Abaporu, who inspired Oswald de Andrade's famous Manifesto Antropófago.

 Early life and education

 Tarsila do Amaral was born in Capivari, a small town in the countryside of the state of São Paulo.
 She was born to a wealthy family of farmers and landowners who grew coffee, two years before the end of slavery in Brazil.
 At that time in Brazil women were not encouraged to seek higher education, especially if they came from affluent families.
-Despite coming from a well-to-do family, Tarsila had her family's support in obtaining higher education.
+Despite coming from an upper class family, Tarsila had her family's support in obtaining higher education.
 As a teenager, Tarsila and her parents traveled to Spain, where Tarsila caught people's eyes by drawing and painting copies of the artwork she saw at her school's archives.
 Tarsila attended school in Barcelona, and later trained privately in her hometown under painter Pedro Alexandrino Borges (1864-1942).
 She also attended the Académie Julian in Paris and studied with other prominent artists (1920-1923).